Preventing gender- & power-based violence is everyone's responsibility.

 Remember, you don’t have to speak to communicate, sometimes a disapproving look can be far more powerful than words.

-Best used with someone who has a clear pattern of inappropriate behavior where many examples can be presented as evidence of their problem.
+There's safety and power in numbers.
+This is best used with someone who has a clear pattern of inappropriate behavior where many examples can be presented as evidence of their problem.

 Snaps someone out of their “sexist comfort zone.”